-The bag has two primary compartments; a very spacious main compartment and a smaller front compartment, which seems to cater largely to storing electronic devices and other gadgetry.
+There are two compartments; a very spacious main compartment and a smaller front compartment, which seems to cater largely to storing electronic devices and other gadgetry.

-The main compartment is very roomy and has a few tie-down compression straps inside, which are useful for securing your clothes to prevent them from shifting around inside the bag.
+The main compartment opens up like a suitcase (panel-loading) for easy access to the contents.
+It's very roomy and has a few tie-down compression straps inside, which are useful for securing your clothes to prevent them from shifting around inside the bag.
 It also has a small zippered mesh compartment inside, which is perfect for keeping items like socks or underwear.

 The smaller front compartment is best suited to storing flatter items and has a nice padded laptop sleeve, which could easily hold a 15-inch laptop, although travelling with such a large laptop would almost defeat the purpose of carry-on only travel.
 We recommend an 11-inch or 13-inch laptop at the most.
 A Velcro tab can be flapped down over the opening of the laptop sleeve to secure the laptop in place.

-There’s also a smaller zippered pouch/sleeve inside here, which is perfect for holding smaller electronic devices like tablets, iPads, Kindles etc. It could also be used to store your chargers, important cables and other technology-related items.
+There’s also a smaller zippered pouch/sleeve inside the front compartment, which is perfect for holding smaller electronic devices like tablets, iPads, Kindles etc. It could also be used to store your chargers, important cables and other technology-related items.